 |IT Based Tactics||✓|

-Minnetonka is a suburb with a population of 52,000 residents in the Minneapolis metro area, in Hennepin County. prostitution and sex trafficking have been documented in the city for years.
+Minnetonka is a suburb with a population of 53,000 residents in the Minneapolis metro area, in Hennepin County.
+Prostitution and sex trafficking have been documented in the city for years.
 Among more recent examples was a prostitution ring based out of a couple’s Minnetonka home that was shut down in 2017.
-Months later, investigators believed hat the business resumed operating, in a Washington County home and directed from the couple in a Washington County jail.
+Months later, investigators believed that the business resumed operating in a Washington County home, directed by the couple in a Washington County jail.

-Police operations targeting those who buy sex from prostituted women were trafficked children have been conducted in an effort to attack the problems at their source – consumer level demand.
+Police operations targeting those who purchase sexual access to prostituted women or trafficked children have been conducted in an effort to attack the problems at their source — consumer-level demand.
 For example, in 2015 the Minnetonka Police Department announced that 15 adult males had been arrested for attempting to solicit sex from underaged girls in a November sting operation in Minnetonka.
-The operation was a collaboration with other metro area agencies, including Bloomington, Eden Prairie, St. Louis Park and Plymouth, among other law enforcement agencies.
+The operation was a collaboration with other metro area agencies, including Bloomington, Eden Prairie, St. Louis Park, and Plymouth, among other law enforcement agencies.
 Approximately 45 officers were involved in the operation.
-While similar arrests have been made throughout the year, police said the November 2015 reverse sting was the largest of its kind.
+While similar arrests were made throughout the year, police said the November 2015 reverse sting was the largest of its kind.